Month: November 2024

 Tony East of SI.com (Twitter link) theorizes that the Clippers decided to pay for the rights to a draft-and-stash player before the new league year began on July 1 because teams over the second tax apron won’t be permitted to trade cash in the new CBA, but will be able to trade players’ draft rights.
 In other words, they were turning an asset they won’t be able to use into one they can.

 My understanding, however, is that the restrictions on trading cash won’t go into effect until after the 2023/24 regular season ends.
-So perhaps the Clippers just believe in the 23-year-old’s NBA potential.
+So either the Clippers were preparing for those changes down the road or they just believe in the 23-year-old’s NBA potential.

 Free Agent Rumors: Lopez, Banton, T. Davis, Strus